Story: Farmer and grower organisations

 Pipfruit protest

-Since 1921, when fireblight disease was found in New Zealand apples, Australia has banned importation of the fruit.
-Since 1986, New Zealand has tried to have the ban lifted because studies have found that no commercially traded apples carry fireblight.
-However, Australia has continued its ban.
-These apple growers are protesting outside Parliament in Wellington in June 2005.
+In 1921, when fireblight disease was found in New Zealand apples, Australia banned importation of the fruit.
+From 1986, New Zealand tried to have the ban lifted as studies found that no commercially traded apples carried fireblight.
+Australia continued its ban until 2011.
+These apple growers are protesting outside Parliament in Wellington in 2005.

 Using this item